Wasp Specialist technicians are certified and professionaly trained in pest control

 WASP NEST REMOVAL

-With 18 years of experience and hundreds of wasp nests treated every summer in Dublin, we have expertise in dealing with hornets and wasps around your house.
+Wasps can be very aggressive, but with over 20 years of experience and hundreds of wasp nests treated every summer in Dublin, we have expertise in dealing with hornets and wasps around your house.
 All situations are covered:

 - Wasp nests in brick wall cavities, air vents, apertures;

 - Hornets or wasps flying in and out of fascia boards, soffits, and other areas out of reach;

 - Visible wasp nests hanging in garden sheds, ESB boxes, garages, bushes & trees;

 - Nest of wasps under tree roots or underground;

 - A wasp nest in attic - usually in the eaves, apex, overflow pipes or insulation;

 Call The Wasp Specialist on (01) 452 3680 to get rid of a wasp nest

 or Book Online Here for a price discount